DarrellBest/Distributed-And-Cluster-Computing/Documents/Greenfield.md

 1) Keyless SSH (for automation)
 2) Torque Resource Manager (for job management/scheduling)
-3) Network File System (to emulate Greenfield's Data Supercell)
+3) Network File System (to emulate Greenfield's PSC NFS)
 4) Python and OpenMPI (and relevant dependencies)

-Notably, however, we chose to deploy our architecture using Ubuntu instead of CentOS - largely for ease-of-use.
+Notably, however, we chose to deploy our architecture using Ubuntu in lieu of CentOS - largely for ease-of-use.

 ### Validation Results